QUESTIONS ABOUT OUR ONLINE AUCTIONS?

 An online auction is similar to our regular live auctions except that it is conducted entirely over the internet.
 In effect, the software system is taking the place of the auctioneer in controlling the bidding and closing of the lots being sold.

 The auction ends at the time indicated in the auction description, generally 7 PM MT on the date specified.
-The lots will close in succession at intervals of 15 seconds, i.e. lot 36 will close 15 seconds after lot 35.
+The lots will close sequentially in intervals of 15 seconds, i.e. lot 36 will close 15 seconds after lot 35.
 The "soft close" (bidding time extensions) feature may affect the sequence of lot closure, however.

 Go to our bidder registration page for the auction.
 This can be found in the online/web catalogue for each sale.
 If you have previously registered you can enter your username and password and proceed with registering for the auction.
 If this is your first time registering you will be asked to provide personal information and register either a Visa or Mastercard on the sign up page.